Okimdone/SOA-LucKey-Extention/README.md

 ​			As a solution to the online shopping's struggles which the customer is  facing and is going to keep encountering as long as the web exists, we  suggest creating web services, that gives all kinds of handful flexible tools to a client, Improving his shopping experience by aiding him at making better choices online, and giving client-programmers and developers flexible web services which can be used to creative more handy services/tools, making the Internet a better place.

-In this document we would documenting the creation of two main services, one which is supposed to fetch possible working coupons for an item - *that is supplied by a giving URL* - and the second is a service that can be set to notify the users for changes in the prices of a given items.
+In this document we would be documenting the creation of two main services, one which is supposed to fetch possible working coupons for an item - *that is supplied by a giving URL* - and the second is a service that can be set to notify the users for changes in the prices of a given items.
 These services need to be flexible and scalable to facilitate adding additional support and functionality to additional commercial websites, and this is the very part where the SOA architecture would be useful.

 Since this project aligns with some of the functionality which the **Honey (company)** offers, We would formulate the problem we are going to solve as follows, we would be going through the rest of the document as if we are trying to start a similar company which we are going to call **"LucKey"** which is supposed to operate a browser extension that aggregates and automatically applies online coupons, plus offer a notification functionality as a service which can be set to monitor the prices of displayed items on the websites we support and notify the user of changes on their prices and/or the availability of price reductions throughout later aggregated coupons.